-Geoffrey Moore suggests a few strategies for getting from the early adopters to the early majority -the bowling alley.
-Here are a few:

-- Piggybacking -partner with a company that is selling a complementary product.
-Software companies often partner with computer companies to distribute trial versions of software that can be activated later. - Industry Placement -position(ing) is one of the four "p's: of marketing.
-By changing where a product is positioned, one can address new markets.
-Viagra was repositioned from being a heart medicine to improving sexual function.
-Post-it notes was a repositioning of an adhesive from strong to weak! - Publicity -do something dramatic to call attention to the new product. - Virgin Mobile launched in Canada with Richard Branson arriving in a model filled convoy of Hummers labeled the "Mobile Revolutionaries."
+- Geoffrey Moore suggests a few strategies for getting from the early adopters to the early majority -the bowling alley. - Piggybacking -partner with a company that is selling a complementary product. - Software companies often partner with computer companies to distribute trial versions of software that can be activated later. - Industry Placement -position(ing) is one of the four "p's: of marketing.
+By changing where a product is positioned, one can address new markets. - Viagra was repositioned from being a heart medicine to improving sexual function. - Post-it note was a repositioning of an adhesive from strong to weak! - Publicity -do something dramatic to call attention to the new product. - Virgin Mobile launched in Canada with Richard Branson arriving in a model filled convoy of Hummers labeled the "Mobile Revolutionaries."

-The Blue Ocean Strategy
+Blue Ocean Strategy

-The Blue Ocean Strategy2 is when a company finds a completely unexploited market and can move in uncontested (at least at first) to go after this new (Blue Ocean) market3.
+- The Blue Ocean Strategy is when a company finds a completely unexploited market and can move in uncontested (at least at first) to go after this new (Blue Ocean) market. - https://en.wikipedia.org/wiki/Blue\Ocean\Strategy - Blue Ocean Strategy; W.C Kim and R. Mauborgne; Harvard Business Review; 2004.